MichaelCurrin/dev-resources/resources/go/index.md

   reliable, and efficient software

 '
+wikipedia-excerpt: |
-wikipedia-excerpt: 'Go is a statically typed, compiled programming language designed at Google ...
+  Go is a statically typed, compiled programming language designed at Google ...
 Go is syntactically similar to C, but with memory safety, garbage collection, structural typing, and CSP-style concurrency.

-'
 key_links:
   homepage: https://golang.org/
   docs: https://golang.org/doc/